urakymzhan/pair-with-git/README.md

 pp

 - changes from Askar
-- My part is done Ulan
+- My part is done Ulan - HEyyyyy